Interfacelab/ilab-media-tools/readme.txt

 = Premium Upgrade with Improved Support Options and More Features =

+* Built-in image optimization using leading image optimization services like ShortPixel, TinyPNG, Imagify and Kraken.io.
+No more third party plugins needed because it's built into Media Cloud's process.
+* Advanced security for encoded videos and a feature rich video player
 * Easily import your existing media library with the push of a button
 * WP-CLI support: Import your media library to the cloud, regenerate thumbnails and process your library with Amazon Rekognition using WP-CLI commands.
 * Direct uploads integrated directly into WordPress's media library
 * Cloud storage browser that allows you to import media to your media library from the cloud
-* Dynamic Images provides Imgix-like dynamic image generation directly in the plugin, no external service needed.
 * WPML, WooCommerce and Easy Digital Downloads integration
 * Blubrry Pod Casting, Ultimate Membership integrations
 * Push/pull your CSS and JS assets to the cloud and serve them from a CDN
-* Use Google Cloud Vision as a vision provider
+* Use Google Cloud Vision as a computer vision provider
 * Image size manager
 * Network level multisite support
 * and more!